Anatomiclab/GastroFLOW/README.md

 Script outputs:

-Folder of Case.csv: *.csv* file containing the predicted results of tiled data corresponding to each case.
+Folder of Case.csv: *.csv* file containing the predicted results of all the tiled image data corresponding to each case.

 Step 3: Run script: `Post_processing\Tile_Case_Sort.py`